livepeer/LIPs/LIPs/LIP-inflation-params.md

 1. **Parameter Addition**: Introduce `inflationCeiling` and `inflationFloor` to the protocol's parameter set.
 2. **Algorithm Update**: Modify the inflation adjustment logic to incorporate the new bounds.
+3. **Parameter Adjustment**: Modify the `inflationChange` parameter to the newly proposed value of 1000.
 3. **Testing**: Conduct thorough testing to ensure the new logic functions as intended without introducing regressions.

-A sample implementation has been provided in [Pull Request #644](https://github.com/livepeer/protocol/pull/644).
+A sample implementation along with initial tests has been provided in [Pull Request #645](https://github.com/livepeer/protocol/pull/645).

 Note that productionizing this implementation, testing, simulation, and social trust in said implementation are required before finalizing this LIP to go to proposal.

+This change requires deployment of a new Minter contract, as well as migration of all assets held by the minter to the new contract - including all staked LPT and all deposited ETH.
+Testing this is not to be taken lightly.

 ## Security Considerations